brian-penguin/packrat/blog/002_packrat_layout.md

 }
 ```

-Since we want to pre-process the css and shake out all the styles we don't use to minimize the amount of css we need to
+Since we will want to pre-process the css and only keep the styles we use to minimize the amount of css we
-ship over the wire we can update the `purge` key to specify places where we will add our classes.
+send over the wire, we can update the `purge` key in our config to tell tailwind exactly where to look for our style classes.
+This can be a regex or path.
 ```
 purge: [
   './src/**/*/cljs',
   './public/index.html'
 ]
 ```
-Under the hood tailwind is going to use a library called purgecss to look through those files for any matching class
+Under the hood, tailwind is using a library called purgecss to look through the files matching our purge config key for any matching tailwind css class
-names using this regex t/[^<>"'`\s]*[^<>"'`\s:]/g .
-Now whenever we set the `production` value for `NODE_ENV` and build
+names using this regex ```t/[^<>"'`\s]*[^<>"'`\s:]/g ```.
+Now whenever we set the `production` value for `NODE_ENV` and run our tailwindcss build command,
-our css tailwind will remove anything we aren't using.
+our css tailwind will remove any styles from our output styles.css file that we don't need.
 This gives us a ton of flexibility in where our class names live and since
 we are building our components in our code we can rest easy as long as we match the regex.

 Before we go any further we want to make sure this works!
 Lets update our hello to use some of these new tailwind